Pilgrim Uniting Church: Pirie Street

 After the merger of the two congregations the building was bought by the Adelaide City Council and demolished in 1976.
 Wright was also the architect of the Methodist Meeting Hall, located between the Pirie Street and Flinders Street churches.
 The hall was built in 1862 and is the only remaining part of the Pirie Street property and is now part of the Adelaide Town Hall complex.

 Flinders Street

-Stow Memorial Church, at 12 Flinders Street, Adelaide, had its foundation stone laid on 7 February 1865.
-It was designed in the Revival Gothic style. by Robert George Thomas, who was among the first colonists, arriving in South Australia in 1836 aged 16 years.
+The foundation stone of Stow Memorial Church, at 12 Flinders Street, Adelaide, was laid on 7 February 1865.
+It was designed in the Gothic Revival style by Robert George Thomas, who was among the first colonists, arriving in South Australia in 1836 aged 16 years.

 Stow Hall, built 1872 alongside at 16 Flinders Street, has been a popular venue for amateur theatre productions.